Colloquium on Challenges in International Refugee Law and the Michigan Guidelines

 The Program in Refugee and Asylum Law gives Michigan students the opportunity to play a direct part in reshaping the substance and structures of international refugee law.
 Every other year, the Program hosts the Colloquium on Challenges in International Refugee Law, which brings leading academic experts from around the world to Ann Arbor to identify a strategy for reform of the criminal exclusion provisions.
 The purpose of the Colloquium is to tackle a single, cutting-edge concern via preparatory study and a three-day debate and policy formulation meeting, thus producing the Michigan Guidelines on that particular issue.
 Students are actively involved in the drafting of background research for the Colloquium through their enrollment in specialized seminars, and participate as colleagues with the invited experts, many of whom become lifelong friends and mentors.

-The Colloquium has produced five sets of unanimously agreed Michigan Guidelines on cutting-edge concerns related to asylum and refugee law.
+The Colloquium has produced six sets of unanimously agreed Michigan Guidelines on cutting-edge concerns related to asylum and refugee law.
 The Guidelines, which are published in English, French, Russian, and Arabic, are frequently cited by courts around the world and help shape the way judges, lawyers, and other decision-makers look at a refugee issue.

 Addressed the right to work for refugees and asylum seekers in the country of arrival.